 Skip To Content

-Many organizations have massive, growing libraries of imagery and raster data.
+Many organizations have large, growing libraries of imagery and raster data.
 These libraries include source imagery and metadata from multiple sensor platforms and vendors, as well as diverse collections of imagery-derived products.
-Despite the many potential applications, this imagery is frequently poorly managed, making it difficult to locate, access, query, and share.
+Despite the many potential applications, this imagery may be poorly managed, making it difficult to locate, access, query, and share.

-The mosaic dataset, created using ArcGIS Pro (or ArcMap), is the basis of image management in ArcGIS.
-A mosaic dataset is a form of catalog that references the source data, maintains relevant metadata, and defines processing to be applied to the rasters.
-Mosaic datasets ensure that imagery or raster collections can be easily displayed, queried, analyzed, or shared.
+A mosaic dataset in ArcGIS Pro is one way to manage imagery in ArcGIS.
+A mosaic dataset is a type of catalog that references the source data, maintains relevant metadata, and defines the processing to be applied to the rasters.
+Mosaic datasets ensure that imagery or raster collections can be appropriately displayed, queried, analyzed, and shared.

 A mosaic dataset provides dynamic mosaicking and on-the-fly processing to generate products.
 You can use it to manage mosaicking rules, seamlines, raster type, and processing parameters.
 For supported file formats, the raster type is designed to display an image properly and set up processing parameters with minimal user input.
-Processing parameters, whether defined manually or by raster type, are specified using raster function templates (RFTs), which apply a processing workflow in-memory for fast, dynamic visualization or analysis.
+Processing parameters, whether defined manually or by raster type, are specified using raster function templates (RFTs), which apply an in-memory processing workflow for fast, dynamic visualization and analysis.

-A mosaic dataset is also optimized for sharing your imagery collection.
-When served as an image service, it makes the imagery, metadata, and RFTs accessible to desktop, web, and mobile applications.
-Alternatively, a mosaic dataset can be cached as tile cache and efficiently shared as a static basemap.
+A mosaic dataset is optimized for sharing an imagery collection.
+When used as an image service, it makes the imagery, metadata, and RFTs accessible to desktop, web, and mobile applications.
+Alternatively, a mosaic dataset can be persisted as single large raster dataset, cached as a tile cache, and shared as a static basemap.

 Note:

-To view mosaic datasets or create tile cache, you'll need ArcGIS Desktop Basic.
-To create and edit mosaic datasets, you need ArcGIS Desktop Standard or Desktop Advanced.
-To serve mosaic datasets as dynamic image services, you need ArcGIS Enterprise with ArcGIS Image Server.
+To view mosaic datasets or create tile cache, you need ArcGIS Pro Basic.
+To create and edit mosaic datasets, you need ArcGIS Pro (Standard or Advanced).
+To use mosaic datasets as dynamic image services, you need ArcGIS Enterprise with ArcGIS Image Server.
 To host raster tile cache, you can use ArcGIS Online or ArcGIS Server.

 Imagery Workflows resources